-This policy document provides coverage criteria for Genetic Testing for Eye Disorders.
+This policy document provides criteria for Genetic Testing for Eye Disorders.
 Please refer to:

-- Genetic Testing: Hereditary Cancer Susceptibility LA.CP.MP.225c for coverage criteria related to genetic testing for retinoblastoma. - Genetic Testing: Hearing Loss for coverage criteria related to genetic testing for disorders that include hearing loss, such as Usher syndrome. - Genetic Testing: Multisystem Inherited Disorders, Intellectual Disability, and Developmental Delay for coverage criteria related to oculocutaneous albinism and other multisystem inherited disorders. - Genetic Testing: General Approach to Genetic Testing for coverage criteria related to genetic testing for eye disorders that are not specifically discussed in this or another non-general policy.
+- Genetic Testing: Hereditary Cancer Susceptibility for criteria related to genetic testing for retinoblastoma. - Genetic Testing: Hearing Loss for criteria related to genetic testing for disorders that include hearing loss, such as Usher syndrome. - Genetic Testing: Multisystem Inherited Disorders, Intellectual Disability, and Developmental Delay for criteria related to oculocutaneous albinism and other multisystem inherited disorders. - Genetic Testing: General Approach to Genetic and Molecular Testing for criteria related to genetic testing for eye disorders that are not specifically discussed in this or another non-general policy.